 Workshops and hands-on workshops during the day and evening by Sisse Brimberg.

 In the evenings, Sisse Brimberg will conduct workshops and share some fascinating knowledge about Svalbard, accumulated over the years of photographing landscapes and wildlife for National Geographic.

 Cruising down the Hindlopen Strait we pass spectacular basalt cliffs, home to an estimated 200,000 Brünnich’s guillemots, also known as the thick-billed murre.
 Making our way along the island of Nordaustlandet, we will witness a magnificent landscape covered with hundreds of waterfalls, an incredible sight to behold!

 This is also where we have the best chances of encountering some of Svalbard’s most photogenic wildlife, including walruses, the much-admired Svalbard reindeer and the elusive Arctic fox.
 Hugging the coast, and using our Zodiac boats, we will have excellent opportunities for landscape photography and chances are good that we will also encounter polar bears along this stretch.

-Sisse Brimberg and Christian Nørgaard will offer individual feedback on the photos taken so far, with one-on-ones as well as group sessions.
+Sisse Brimberg will offer individual feedback on the photos taken so far, with one-on-ones as well as group sessions.

-Arriving back in Longyearbyen, we will enjoy a farewell breakfast on board of the M/S Stockholm before leaving the ship to prepare for the journey home.
+Arriving back in Longyearbyen, we will enjoy a early farewell breakfast before we disembark our expedition ship and begin our journey back home.